-Excor Technologies manufactures the safest, most cost-effective system that improves the functional profile of extracorporeal bypass equipment, making temporary or emergency cardiopulmonary bypass technology easily mobile and rapidly deployable in small-scale healthcare environments such as emergency rooms, hybrid ORs, cath labs, and ICUs.
+Excor Technologies manufactures the safest, most cost-effective ECMO Cart that improves the functional profile of extracorporeal bypass equipment, making temporary or emergency cardiopulmonary bypass technology easily mobile and rapidly deployable in small-scale healthcare environments such as emergency rooms, hybrid ORs, cath labs, and ICUs.
 Additionally, the ExCor eCPS System is scaled for easy transport in ambulances, helicopters, and fixed-wing aircraft.
+This product meets the needs of facilities requiring a mobile ECMO Cart, ECLS Cart, or CPS Cart.

 Cardiopulmonary support (CPS) and extracorporeal membrane oxygenation (ECMO) are considered standard therapy in both surgical and intensive care environments.
 But artificial heart and lung technology remains unavailable in many critical care facilities around the world.
 Bypass systems are expensive and typically limited in mobility, as a result, only large hospitals and medical centers with established cardiac programs are able to benefit from this technology.